 Comments or Complaints

-Please send any comments or complaints about this publication scheme that should initially be sent to our Records & Information Compliance Manager.
+Please send any comments or complaints about this publication scheme that should initially be sent to our Information Manager.
 If you are dissatisfied after a complaint has been investigated, you may ask for the matter to be further reviewed within EPSRC.
 If you are still dissatisfied, you may then refer their complaint to the Information Commissioner.